aws-samples/amazon-ebs-snapshot-tier-evaluator/README.md

 # Amazon EBS Snapshot Tiering Evaluator

-This sample was written to enable evaulation of AWS spend associated with moving an Amazon EBS Snapshot from Amazon EBS Standard Tier to Amazon EBS Archive Tier storage.
-The main output of this utility is the estimated AWS cost assosciated with the target snapshot in both Standard and Archive tiers.
+This sample was written to enable "What If" cost analysis associated with moving an Amazon EBS Snapshot from Amazon EBS Standard Tier to Amazon EBS Archive Tier storage.
+The main output of this solution is the estimated AWS cost assosciated with the target snapshot in both Standard and Archive tiers.

 When you archive a snapshot, the incremental snapshot is converted to a full snapshot, and it is moved from the standard tier to the Amazon EBS Snapshots Archive tier (archive tier).
 Full snapshots include all of the blocks that were written to the volume at the time when the snapshot was created.
 The variance between incremental and full snapshots means effective up-front cost analysis can become an important factor to consider.